-    However, South Korea has a troubling past with the Islamic group, for Taliban fatally attacked a Korean solider in 2007 and killed two of 23 Korean Christians abducted during a mission trip in Afghanistan in the same year.
+However, South Korea has a troubling past with the Islamic group, for the Taliban fatally attacked a Korean soldier in 2007 and killed two of 23 Korean Christians abducted during a mission trip in Afghanistan in the same year.
 Seoul had to pay a ransom of US$20 million and promise to withdraw 200 staged troops in order to secure the release of the remaining 21 Koreans.

-The international community is doubtful how trustworthy the Taliban is in keeping all the novel pledges to uphold the rights of women and other groups, including former government employees, people who once worked for foreign governments, media, and activists.
-The United Nations has already warned the world the “serious human rights concerns and situation” in the aftermath of the takeover.
+The international community is doubtful about how trustworthy the Taliban is in keeping all the novel pledges to uphold the rights of women and other groups, including former government employees, people who once worked for foreign governments, media, and activists.
+The United Nations has already warned the world of the “serious human rights concerns and situation” in the aftermath of the takeover.

 For interviews, please contact Addison Parker: firstname.lastname@example.org.